UN Women supports efforts to improve LGBTIQ rights in Nepal

 Author: Anam Abbas

-This is all according to a contextual rapid analysis, conducted by Prevention Collaborative, with support from UN Women Nepal “Translating the Supreme Court rulings into a legal framework that guarantees inclusion and protections is slow-paced and hindered mainly by bureaucracy and dominant patriarchal institutional and social culture.”
+But an analysis Prevention Collaborative did in July 2020 with support from UN Women Nepal said that, “Translating the Supreme Court rulings into a legal framework that guarantees inclusion and protections is slow-paced and hindered mainly by bureaucracy and dominant patriarchal institutional and social culture.”

-Amidst the crisis, UN Women Nepal’s interventions have focused on the inclusion of marginalized communities in its response efforts.
+During the pandemic, UN Women Nepal’s work has focused on promoting the inclusion of marginalized communities in relief efforts.

-Gitanjali Singh, Deputy Representative of UN Women Nepal, shares “We are committed to ensuring GIHA TT remains a constructive dialogue platform enabling the sharing of diversity of voices, experiences and solutions advancing gender equality and social inclusion.”
+Gitanjali Singh, Deputy Representative of UN Women Nepal, said UN Women is committed to ensuring that this dialogue shares a “diversity of voices, experiences and solutions advancing gender equality and social inclusion.”

-The need for representation and inclusion of the LGBTIQ community has also been a focus of UN Women Nepal in its interventions in the past.
-The last census, in 2011, tallied only 1,500 persons identifying as LGBTIQ (lesbian, gay, bisexual, intersex, and queer/questioning).
-That was because the census lacked specific questions or a method to collect this data, and the nature of the census made many persons afraid to come out.
-To address this concern in the upcoming population census in 2021, UN Women supported a dialogue in 2019 between the Government and LGBTIQ groups to ensure that Nepal’s LGBTIQ persons are properly counted in the upcoming census.
+The last census, in 2011, tallied only 1,500 persons identifying as LGBTIQ.
+That was because the census lacked specific questions or a method to collect this data, and the nature of the census made many people afraid to come out.
+In 2019, UN Women supported a dialogue between the Government and LGBTIQ groups to ensure a proper counting this year.